 But you can always pay the equivalent of £3,600 gross (that is £2,880 net) even if you have no earnings.

 If you have taken money out of a defined contribution or money purchase pension, the annual allowance drops to £4,000 (this is known as the money purchase annual allowance).

 There is more information on the annual allowance on the GOV.UK website.

-There is also a lifetime allowance (LTA), which has been set at £1,030,000 for 2018/19.
-(It was £1 million for 2017/18).
+There is also a lifetime allowance (LTA), which has been set at £1,055,000 for 2019/20.
 If your total pension savings exceed this, you may be taxed on any amount over the limit when the pension starts to be paid or in certain other circumstances.
 This lifetime allowance charge is set at 25% if you take the additional savings as a pension and 55% if you take them as a lump sum.

-We give detailed information on when and how you can take money out of defined contribution or money purchase pensions (for example, personal pensions) on our pensions flexibility page on the LITRG website.
+We give detailed information on when and how tax law allows you to take money out of defined contribution or money purchase pensions (for example, personal pensions) on our pensions flexibility page on the LITRG website.
 As there is a lot to think about, we suggest you read that guide in full before taking action.